-What kind of life insurance policy should I get?
+1. What kind of life insurance policy should I get?

-On the other hand, permanent life insurance is a policy purchased to provide a death benefit upon the death of the insured—no matter how long the insured lives.
-Permanent insurance is more complex than term insurance, with several variations available, including whole, universal and variable universal.
+On the other hand, permanent life insurance is intended to cover the policyholder for their entire life (as long as premiums are paid).
+Permanent insurance can be complex and has several variations, including whole, universal and variable universal.
 While traditional policies have an agreed-upon premium and death benefit upon purchase, forms of variable and universal policies can fluctuate depending on the market.

-How much life insurance do I need?
+2. How much life insurance do I need?

-How much does a life insurance policy cost?
+3. How much does a life insurance policy cost?

 The cost of your life insurance policy will depend on a variety of important factors.
 Your life insurance agent will need to know your age, gender, lifestyle, the type of life insurance you need and your medical status, which may require a physical examination from a medical doctor.